Denisha Jones

 My keynotes inspire educators to reimagine their pedagogy as a tool for centering freedom, liberation, and joy.
 Instead of giving in to the academic push-down and developmentally overwhelming mandates threatening early childhood education, I encourage teachers to lead with play, focus on authentic development, and promote student agency.

-Before you give up on the profession you once loved, I invite you to consider the possibility of joyful teaching and liberated learning.
+Before you give up on the profession you once loved, I invite you to consider how the freedom to teach leads to children liberated to learn!

 About Denisha